ibm-cloud-docs/solution-tutorials/vpc-bm-vmware-nsx-t-routing.md

 This tutorial is part of [series](https://{DomainName}/docs/solution-tutorials?topic=solution-tutorials-vpc-bm-vmware#vpc-bm-vmware-objectives), and requires that you have completed the related tutorials in the presented order.
 {: important}

-In this tutorial, a {{site.data.keyword.bm_is_short}} VLAN interfaces will be created for your NSX-T logical router external uplinks, which will be connected to the {{site.data.keyword.vpc_short}} subnet.
-After this, IP routing is configured between {{site.data.keyword.vpc_short}} and the NSX-T overlay networks.
+In this tutorial, a {{site.data.keyword.bm_is_short}} VLAN interfaces will be created for your NSX-T Tier 0 logical router external uplinks.
+Tier 0 logical router or Gateway will be connected to one or more the {{site.data.keyword.vpc_short}} subnets.
+When the interfaces are created, IP routing is configured between {{site.data.keyword.vpc_short}} and the NSX-T overlay networks.
 This phase is optional, if you plan to use NSX-T for your Virtual Machine networking.
 {: shortdesc}

 ## Objectives
 {: #vpc-bm-vmware-nsx-t-routing-objectives}

-You will first create {{site.data.keyword.bm_is_short}} VLAN interfaces for your NSX-T Tier 0 logical router (or also known as T0 gateway) external interfaces or uplinks.
-These interfaces will be attached to {{site.data.keyword.vpc_short}} subnets, and IP routing is configured - first in NSX-T T0 gateway and then in {{site.data.keyword.vpc_short}}.
+You will first create {{site.data.keyword.bm_is_short}} VLAN interfaces for your NSX-T Tier 0 logical router (or also known as T0 gateway) external interfaces (or also called as uplinks).
+These interfaces will be attached to two {{site.data.keyword.vpc_short}} subnets.
+These IP addresses will be used as next-hops for IP routing.
+Static routes will be configured - first in NSX-T T0 gateway and then in {{site.data.keyword.vpc_short}}.

 ![NSX-T based VMware Solution in {{site.data.keyword.vpc_short}}](images/solution63-ryo-vmware-on-vpc/Self-Managed-Simple-20210924v1-NSX-self-managed-t0.svg "NSX-T based VMware Solution in {{site.data.keyword.vpc_short}}"){: caption="Figure 1.
 NSX-T based VMware Solution in {{site.data.keyword.vpc_short}}" caption-side="bottom"}